walig-here/xtreme-survival/readme.md

 ### 7) Medieval, fantasy style
 Contents of the data pack should stick to Minecraft's semi-medieval, fantasy stylistics.
 No modern-styled features allowed!

-### 8) No new dimensions and creatures
+### 8) No new dimensions, creatures and biomes
-The data pack would not add any new dimensions and creatures.
+The data pack would not add any new dimensions, bioms and creatures.
 It would only extend those already existing in vanilla.